Which MBA application round should I apply in?

 At Admit Expert, we offer free first consultation so that you can get all of your questions answered about the MBA admissions process.

-Round 3 MBA applications are typically due in early March and decisions are released in late April or early May.
+MBA applications for Round 3 are typically due in early March and decisions are released in late April or early May.
 Applying in Round 3 gives you the least chance of getting into MBA programs because MBA admissions committees have the smallest number of spots to fill in Round 3.
 By Round 3, we also mean the final application round.
 It could be Round 4 in the case of some business schools.

 Who should apply in Round 3